kobbikobb/guessthename/README.md

 - Should npm run dev from frontend open up nginx?
 - Test teleprecense experience
 - Connect winston to cloud watch
+- Worker should not try to connect to queue locally